Life Insurance Claims Statistics – All the facts and figures

 Which life insurers have the most claims disputes?

-In 2021/22 the Australian Financial Complaints Authority (AFCA) handled 72,358 disputes related to financial services.
-Of these, 3% were related to life insurance including TPD, Trauma and income protection insurance.
-The biggest source of disputes was in the area of credit which accounted for 37% of the total, followed by general insurance (i.e. car, house etc) at 26% and deposit taking (banking) at 15%.
+In 2023/24 the Australian Financial Complaints Authority (AFCA) handled 104,861 disputes related to financial services.
+Of these, they reported only 1449 complaints or 1.4% of disputes were related to life insurance including TPD, Trauma and income protection insurance.

 The absolute number of disputes need to be viewed relative to the number of lives insured by that insurer.
 Therefore the data from ASIC below shows for each insurer the number of disputes for every 100,000 people insured (data shown below is for policies taken out through financial advisers/brokers only).

-On this adjusted basis in 2023 Resolution Life/AMP had the highest number of claims disputes for all types of insurance including Life, TPD, Trauma and Income Protection policies.
+On this adjusted basis, in 2024 Zurich had the highest number of claims disputes for Life and TPD policies and Resolution Life/AMP had the highest number for Trauma and Income Protection policies.

 What is the claims experience of other industry players?

-A recent survey of advisers tried to obtain an industry wide perspective of the relative claims performance of insurance companies.
+survey of advisers in 2016 tried to obtain an industry wide perspective of the relative claims performance of insurance companies.
 The survey results ranked insurers according to adviser perceptions of how the companies managed claims.
 However as the claims experience of each adviser may be limited, the results are likely to be subjective rather than based on factual data.

 What is the experience of customers who have submitted claims?

-Customer reviews have been left on our website by over 1,500 Life, TPD, Trauma and Income Protection policyholders.
+Customer reviews have been left on our website by over 1,600 Life, TPD, Trauma and Income Protection policyholders.
 From these we can learn about the claims experiences of individuals – both good and bad.
-But again we can’t know the full circumstances behind each claim (e.g. were these superannuation or retail policies, was non-disclosure involved etc) or how indicative these particular claims are of an insurer’s overall performance.
+But again we can’t know the full circumstances behind each claim (e.g. were these superannuation, direct or retail policies, was there any non-disclosure involved etc) or how indicative these particular claims are of an insurer’s overall performance.

 What we do know is that good news stories often don’t often receive much publicity.
 So we have collected claims videos from various insurers telling the moving stories of clients who have needed to make a claim and how this has made a difference to their lives and the lives of their families.